Current portfolio

 Sustainability

-As a leading global data communications service provider and owner of one of the world’s largest private subsea fibre optic networks, GCX enables increased connectivity to underserved regions in Asia, Africa and Middle East.
+As a leading global data communications service provider and owner of one of the world’s largest private subsea fibre optic networks, FLAG enables increased connectivity to underserved regions in Asia, Africa and Middle East.
 The business is continuously developing solutions to maximize the efficiency, utilisation and capacity of existing assets and systems, reducing environmental impacts.
-GCX is actively developing an ESG strategy to enhance its environmental, social and corporate governance.
+FLAG is actively developing an ESG strategy to enhance its environmental, social and corporate governance.
 In addition, the business is in the process of certifying its carbon footprint and working on emission reduction initiatives.

 • Infinis